-CALENDARS (Revised September 2012)
+CALENDARS (Revised June 2021)

-The school year calendar is sent home through the summer mailing and is available on the school's website.
-Monthly school calendars will be sent home in the Wednesday envelope and via email.
+The school year calendar is sent home electronically through the summer mailing and is available on the school's website.
+Monthly school calendars will be sent home electronically with the Wednesday envelope.
 The monthly calendar is also posted on the school's website.
 Should you not receive either calendar, please notify the school office.
 The school calendar is subject to change, but not without sufficient notice.
 Should a change be made after the school calendar is distributed, families will be notified via email and through the school's website